 - From October 31 to March 22 the bus leaves daily at 09:15 and 12:15

 - From March 23 to October 30 the bus leaves daily at 08:45 and 14:45

 - Check in at the ticket office 30 minutes before departure time

 Departure from Lindbergh at Damrak 26.

-Show your mobile voucher at the reception and you will be guided to the bus right across the street.
+Show your mobile ticket at the reception and you will be guided to the bus right across the street.

 However the Bus Driver (Daniel) was not a nice person, while lining up to get on the bus, he yelled at my wife and myself telling us that we could not bring coffee on to the bus, we did not know that rule.
 He attempted to take us out of line and make us lose our place in line to get seats.
 Absolutely rude and arrogant!
 The guides were good in that they calmed the driver down and told him that his approach was inappropriate.